 - Check free credit reports — It is important to check credit reports regularly and dispute any errors that appear.
 You can request one free report at least once every 12 months from Equifax, Experian, and TransUnion.

 Generally, a bankruptcy filing will appear on your credit reports for 10 years.
 However, your reestablished creditworthiness will gradually lessen the impact of a bankruptcy, making it possible to improve your credit score in as few as one to two years.
 By maintaining good spending habits and a clean financial record, you may begin to qualify for unsecured cards and lower interest rates within a year of filing, and for leases, auto purchases, and mortgages in around three to four years.

 Rebuilding credit requires time and determination, but skilled legal assistance can facilitate the process.
 An experienced Kerrville bankruptcy attorney can devise effective strategies for your post-bankruptcy debt repair and assist you in overcoming problems along the way.
 I am here to help you move forward with a practical long-term plan and a confident outlook.

-Contact a dedicated Kerrville bankruptcy attorney for a free consultation
+Contact a dedicated Kerrville bankruptcy attorney for a

 At the Law Firm of Richard L. Ellison, P.C. in Kerrville, I am committed to addressing your needs in rebuilding your credit after bankruptcy.
-Call 844-337-5819 or contact me online to schedule a free consultation and find out how to start.
+Call 844-337-5819 or contact me online to schedule a and find out how to start.